Old Dutch: Salic Law (6th century)

-Glosses to the Salic law code (the Malbergse glossen) contain several Old Dutch words and this full sentence, which is likely the earliest in the language.
-It translates as "I declare, I free you, half-free" and was written in the early 6th century.
+Glosses to the Salic law code (the Malberg glosses) contain several Old Dutch words and this full sentence written in the early 6th century, which is likely the earliest in the language.
+It translates as "I tell you: I am setting you free, serve".
 The phrase was used to free a serf.
 A lito (English: half-free) was a form of serf in the feudal system, a half-free farmer, who was connected to the land of the lord for whom he worked but not owned by that lord.
 In contrast, a slave was fully owned by the lord.
 The Old Dutch word and the Modern Dutch counterpart laat are both etymologically and in meaning undoubtedly related to the verb root laat (English: 'let go', 'release'), which may indicate the fairly free status of such person in relation to that a slave.
-Note that the Old Dutch word lito is particularly recognisable in the verb's past tense lieten.
+The Old Dutch word lito is particularly recognisable in the verb's past tense lieten.

 Utrecht Baptismal Vow (8th century)

 The Utrecht Baptismal Vow, or Old Saxon Baptismal Vow, is a 9th-century baptismal vow that was found in a monastery library in the German city of Mainz but was written in the Dutch city of Utrecht.
 The sentence translates as "And I renounce all the deeds and words of the devil, Thunear, Wōden and Saxnōt, and all those fiends that are their companions".
 It mentions three Germanic pagan gods of the early Saxons which the reader is to forsake: Uuôden ("Woden"), Thunaer and Saxnōt.
 Scholar Rudolf Simek comments that the vow is of particular interest because it is the sole instance of the god Saxnōt mentioned in a religious context.
 One of many baptismal vows, it is now archived in the Vatican Codex pal.
-577. Sometimes interpreteted as Old Saxon, a number of Dutch and German scholars have concluded the Baptismal Vow was actually written in the 8th century in Old Dutch.
+577. Sometimes interpreteted as Old Saxon, a number of Dutch scholars have concluded the Baptismal Vow was actually written in the 8th century in Old Dutch.
 The difficulty in establishing whether the text was written in Old Saxon or Old Franconian is that those languages were very much alike.